O-zzi/QD-CSI/replit.md

 ### Backend Architecture

-The backend uses Express.js and Node.js with WebSocket capabilities.
-Authentication is session-based via Replit Auth (OpenID Connect) and Passport.js, syncing user data to a PostgreSQL database.
+The backend uses Express.js and Node.js with WebSocket capabilities. **Authentication is now handled by Supabase Auth** (email/password with email verification, password reset flows).
+Supabase users are synced to the PostgreSQL users table on sign-in via the `/api/auth/sync` endpoint.
+Backend validates Supabase JWTs via middleware.
 The API is RESTful, covering authentication, memberships, bookings, events, leaderboards, and CMS.
 Drizzle ORM is used for type-safe database interactions with a schema-first approach and Zod validation.
 Key features include double-booking prevention, membership validation, and role-based access control.
-The entire site maintains uniform session security with re-authentication and inactivity timeouts, managed by a heartbeat system.
+Session cookies are still used for legacy compatibility but Supabase Auth is the primary authentication method.

 ### Database Architecture